drmanche/qr/README.md

 # qr

-Permite crear imagenes QR en segundos.
+It allows you to create QR images in seconds.

-Su sintaxis varia segun el sistema operativo pero su funcionamiamiento no se ve alterado.
+Its syntax varies depending on the operating system but its operation is not altered.

-Windows: py qr.py url
+Windows: py qr.py URL

-Linux: python3 qr.py url
+Linux: python3 qr.py URL